 - What are the side effects of gastrografin?

-- How long does gastrografin take to work as a laxative?
+- How long does it take for gastrografin to start working?

 - Is a Gastrografin enema the same as a barium enema?